DaviRaubach/intensive/README.md

 # Intensive

-These are the course materials for Abjad's week-long intensive at CCRMA.
+These are the course materials for Abjad's week-long intensive at CCRMA updated to Abjad 3.1.

 Click below to start Abjad in your browser.